 Research & Development (R&D) tax credits for IT companies and businesses

 Research and development (R&D) tax relief was introduced in April 2000 for qualifying expenditures incurred on R&D work.
-Our colleagues at Abbey Tax specialise in R&D tax credits for IT companies - read on to find out how your business can benefit.
+Our colleagues at Markel Tax specialise in R&D tax credits for IT companies - read on to find out how your business can benefit.

 To this date, R&D tax reliefs are among the most under claimed tax incentives currently available.
 Eligible companies can benefit from a tax credit if they are loss-making or a corporation tax reduction if they are profitable.